5cover/uniqenum/Uniqenum.md

 Since the number of macros per header naturally decreases (as bytes per macro increase but max size stays constant), we can expect that later headers will depend on a smaller N range, and will therefore depend on only one header.

 The exception is H2 here, which is too large to depend only on H0, but it would be much smaller (max N 375, expressing only 25 macros instead of 77) if we didn't allow it to depend on H1 too.

+## The static assertion message: knowing which values are duplicates

+Currently, we only display a generic message: "duplicate enum values: {name} {typedef-name}"